CLizardi/tableau-challenge/README.md

 This is an important aspect of understanding the ridership patterns of a bike share program.
 By looking at the starting and ending stations of each trip, we can gain insights into where the most popular bike trip starting and ending points are, and which areas of the city have the highest demand for bike sharing services.
 This may be able to help bike share program managers and city planners make informed decisions about where to allocate resources and how to improve the program.

+## Most Popular Start Stations

 ![Start Stations (At Least 1000 Entries)](https://user-images.githubusercontent.com/52866379/236699381-9cfa69c7-131c-44a0-a578-1ef47d3f03ad.png)
 https://public.tableau.com/app/profile/christian.lizardi/viz/StartStationsAtLeast1000Entries/StartStationsAtLeast1000Entries

+## Most Popular End Stations

 ![End Stations (At Least 1000 Entries)](https://user-images.githubusercontent.com/52866379/236699377-9bc84779-609c-4e87-9397-3a786b3317d3.png)
 https://public.tableau.com/app/profile/christian.lizardi/viz/EndStationsAtLeast1000Entries/EndStationsAtLeast1000Entries

+## Start Station Names vs. Number of Records

 The Start Station Names vs. Number of Records visualization is a bar chart that displays the number of trips that started at each Citi Bike station with at least 1000 entries.
 This visualization is useful for gaining insights into the popularity of different Citi Bike stations and the ridership patterns at these stations.
-The bar chart shows that there are several stations that have a much higher number of trips than others, such as Grove St PATH, Newport Pkwy, and Hamilton Park.
+The bar chart shows that there are several stations that have a much higher number of trips than others, such as Grove St PATH, Hamilton Park, Exchange Plance, and Newport Path.
 These stations may be important hubs for the Citi Bike program, and understanding the ridership patterns at these stations can help bike share program managers and city planners make informed decisions about where to allocate resources and how to improve the program.
 Overrall, this visualization provides a useful summary of the ridership patterns at different Citi Bike stations, helping bike share program managers and city planners make informed decisions to improve the program and meet the needs of riders.

 ![Start Popular](https://user-images.githubusercontent.com/52866379/236699380-e570aec8-ad93-47e6-9a00-3066f8edd10b.png)
 https://public.tableau.com/app/profile/christian.lizardi/viz/StartPopular/StartPopular